- Research & Publications

 - Defense of a dissertation prospectus, and;

-- Commitment by one faculty member from Economics and one faculty member from Fletcher to serve as primary dissertation advisors.
+- Commitment by two faculty members to serve as dissertation advisors.

 Graduation from the program requires that students successfully defend their thesis in a public forum and before their full thesis committee.
 Students who do not proceed to doctoral candidacy will receive a joint terminal master's degree in Economics and Public Policy to be granted by the Graduate School of Arts and Sciences.